menchieberonilla/Attendance-Management-Information-System---MS-Access/README.md

 - **Microsoft Access**: Ensure you have Microsoft Access installed to run the AMIS.

 ## Contact
-For any questions or support, please contact [Your Name] at [Your Email Address].
+For any questions or support, please contact me at menchieroseberonilla@gmail.com.